kenhoward/kennyhoward.com/src/content/work/beyond-inc-work.md

 ---

 ## **Looking Ahead**
 Working at Beyond, Inc. has been an **incredible journey**, and I’m grateful for the countless projects, challenges, and innovations I’ve been a part of.
-As technology continues to evolve, I look forward to contributing to **future advancements** in search, AI-driven e-commerce experiences, and front-end performance optimizations **including things like Google's Conversation Search.**
+As technology continues to evolve, I look forward to contributing to **future advancements** in search, AI-driven e-commerce experiences, and front-end performance optimizations **including things like Google's Conversational Search.**